 Mastergeorge, A. M., & Martinez, J. F. (2010).
 Rating performance assessments of students with disabilities: A study of reliability and bias.
 Journal of Psychoeducational Assessment, 28(6), 536–550. https://doi.org/10.1177/0734282909351022

-The accommodations examined in this study of teacher bias in rating performance were not specifically reported.
-They included any accommodations provided for students completing the Standards Test to Evaluate the Performance of Students (STEPS) in a school district.
+Accommodations were not specified; teacher bias in rating performance was investigated.
+Any and all accommodations provided for students completing the Standards Test to Evaluate the Performance of Students (STEPS) in a school district were involved.

 Data from raters of the performance assessments of students across a large public school district in the Southwest (U.S.) served as the participants for the specific part of the study pertaining to rating bias.
 Specific demographics were not made available on these raters, other than that they were current teachers at the three grade levels (grade 3, grade 7, and grade 9) and academic subjects, and varied in number between 4 and 13; consequently, 4 raters from each grade level were sampled for the bias analysis, totaling 12 participants.
 The raters scored a sample of test results from 30 students without disabilities and 30 students with disabilities receiving accommodations.